what is page speed and how can you check your Google PageSpeed score?

 - Activate AMP (Accelerated Mobile Pages) – this is Google’s way of helping mobile pages load faster by removing unnecessary features and content.
 Follow Google’s instructions for creating AMP content or get a WordPress AMP plugin.

 We recommend Google’s ‘Test your mobile speed’ and GTmetrix as additional tools you can use to check the speed of your website.
 There’s also a great blog by Neil Patel with more information on improving your Google PageSpeed score.

-If you’d like help improving your page speed or enhancing the performance of your website in any other way, please get in touch or visit our website maintenance pages to find out more about the great value packages we offer.
+If you’d like help improving your page speed or enhancing the performance of your website in any other way, please get in touch.